Steffen Thum

 Steffen Thum (born 8 June 1988) is a German composer for film, TV, games and advertising, based in Berlin.
-He is known for his work on feature films Crawl and Looking Up, Netflix Original film iBoy and indie thriller Warning Shot.
+He is known for his work on the Netflix Original film The Old Guard 2, Paramount Pictures' Crawl, Slingshot, Stockholm Bloodbath, Looking Up, the Netflix Original film iBoy and the indie thriller Warning Shot.

 His score for the 2020 horror feature film Tribal - Get Out Alive won Best Original Score at the UK Motion Picture Festival.

-From 2014 to 2020, Thum worked at Hans Zimmer's studio Remote Control Productions, providing additional music for feature films like Black Widow, Bad Boys For Life and Mission Impossible: Fallout, TV shows like The Crown, His Dark Materials and Genius, as well as video games like Skylanders: Superchargers, among others.
+From 2014 to 2020, Thum worked at Hans Zimmer's studio Remote Control Productions, providing additional music for feature films like Top Gun: Maverick, Black Widow, Bad Boys For Life and Mission Impossible: Fallout, TV shows like The Crown, His Dark Materials and Genius, as well as video games like Skylanders: Superchargers, among others.

 The Film Music Institute listed him among "Best Scores of 2019 - Composers To Watch".